natecraddock/website/content/blog/a-consistent-developer-experience-with-zig.md

 Around this time I was in the process of learning Rust.
 I had a fair grasp on the concepts of ownership and lifetimes, along with the syntax of the language, but I didn't yet feel comfortable creating my own projects.
-Reading this enthusiastic praise from Kevin motivated me to try Zig.[^1]
+Reading this enthusiastic praise from Kevin motivated me to try Zig.[^rust]

-[^1]: Please don't think I'm bashing Rust here.
+[^rust]: Please don't think I'm bashing Rust here.
 I love the goals and capabilities of the language!
 But with its guarantees and features Rust is a larger, more complex language than C or Zig.
 For me Zig hits the sweet spot of fixing major problems in C, while staying small, consistent, and easy to fit